 *Please scroll page for Testimonials – see how our research helped these patients*

-The ability to research at this depth arises from Institute’ founder, Grace Gawler’s many decades at the cancer coalface with over 17,000 + patients a large sample group by any standards.
+The ability to research at this depth is unique and arises from Institute’ founder, Grace Gawler’s unique background – veterinary medicine plus 4.5 decades at the cancer coalface with over 18,000 + patients.

 Benefits for Patients:

-- DIAGNOSTICS: The Grace Gawler Institute research has enabled us to find & integrate advanced genomic diagnostic tests for our patients.
+- DIAGNOSTICS: The Grace Gawler Institute research enables us to find & integrate advanced genomic diagnostic tests for our patients.

-These breakthrough tests enable us to determine personalised treatments that are accurately targeted – they show what works for each patient & also what treatments won’t work.
+These breakthrough tests enable us to determine personalised treatments that are accurately targeted by showing what works for each individual & what won’t work.

-- TREATMENTS: The research enables us to locate and become familiar with the treatments of innovative oncology specialists around the world.
+- TREATMENTS: The research enables us to locate and familiarise ourselves with the work of innovative oncology specialists around the world.

 - COLLABORATIONS: Our research enables us to communicate at their level – speak their complex language.
 Without exception – these specialists have been more than willing to collaborate with our institute – providing untold benefits for our patients.